Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 The hotel’s history, as in our Venetian hotel, was rich.
 The building incorporates an ancient tower, presumably part of the clique of the Importuni family, which owned properties in this neighborhood on the River Arno, a short block to the Uffizi.

 It was destroyed in 1260 by the Ghibellini faction who supported the Holy Roman Emperor versus the Papacy.
 However, it was later rebuilt.
 A painted wall from the original structure was saved and is visible in the library of the current hotel.
 In 1515 the building was bought by the Augustinians, who settled in the nearby church of Santo Stefano al Ponte and managed the property until 1783.
 By the 19th century, it became a boarding house (Quisisana) popular with Anglo-Saxon intellectuals and artists.

 Italian Honeymoon Amid the Corona Virus Outbreak--Day 5

 Florence Day 2

 On Saturday morning 2/29/20, we started our day by enjoying the beautiful ambiance of the dining room at Hotel Degli Orafi.
 The ceiling makes dining there worth it, but then you add in another healthy and amazing Italian breakfast and you are in heaven.
 Starting with strong, fresh Italian latte, there were cheeses, meats, fresh fruit and juices, granola and yogurt, breads and pastries.
-It was all made even more sinful with Nutella (the bane of my diet), and freshly cooked eggs, you have no problems fueling up for a busy day of exploring Florence.
+It was all made even more sinful with Nutella (again!), and freshly cooked eggs, you have no problems fueling up for a busy day of exploring Florence.

 Our goal for the day was to see the Uffizi.
 This gallery is one of the most important Italian museums and most visited.
 It holds the largest collections of priceless works, particularly from the Italian Renaissance.